FabsOliveira/personal_website/content/home/about.md

 [interests]
   interests = [
     "Operations research",
-    "Optimization",
+    "Optimisation",
     "Mathematical Programming",
-    "Stochastic programming and robust optimization"
+    "Stochastic programming and robust optimisation"
   ]

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Production Engineering" institution = "Pontifical Catolic University of Rio de Janeiro (Brazil)" year = 2012
+  course = "PhD in Production Engineering" institution = "PUC-Rio (Brazil)" year = 2012

 [[education.courses]]
-  course = "BSc in Production Engineering" institution = "Pontifical Catolic University of Rio de Janeiro (Brazil)" year = 2008
+  course = "BSc in Production Engineering" institution = "PUC-Rio (Brazil)" year = 2008

 +++

 # Biography

-My research involves the topics of analytics and operations research, in particular predictive/ prescriptive analytics, optimisation, and mathematical programming, applied to supply chain management and production planning.
+My research involves the topics of *prescriptive analytics* and *operations research*, in particular *analytics*, *optimisation*, and *mathematical programming*, applied to *supply chain management* and *production planning*.
 Its main focus is the development of decision support frameworks based on optimisation under uncertainty that can be used for improving decision making in real-world problems.

-My research interests are applications of mathematical programming to real-world problems in the areas of *renewable energy production and infrastructure expansion planning*, *healthcare sector*, and *humanitarian logistics*.
+My research interests are methodological developments and applications of mathematical programming to real-world problems in the areas of *renewable energy production*, *healthcare* and *humanitarian logistics*.